reald/uv-k5-firmware-custom/README.md

 * Only 3 digits are accepted when entering a frequency.
   * The active channel is in memory mode.
 Long press "3 VFO MR" to change to frequency mode.
 * The entered frequency is modified.
-  * Decrease frequency step in menu "Step" to desired channel raster.
+  * Decrease frequency step in menu "Step" to desired channel raster (e.g. 1.00 kHz).
 * Chirp does read different channel settings than in my radio.
   * If you changed channel settings on the radio you have to store them first (menu "ChSave").
 * Signals are all very low, antenna does not respond to rotation movement.
   * Increase volume knob to 90 degree position or more.
+* After activating "DF Simple" and switching back to "ARDF" mode the gain remeber table is not shown.
+  * Reactivate Fox Timing (NumFox > 1) and Gain Remember (GainRe) for the desired VFO
 * UP and Down Keys are swapped on UV-K5 V3.
   * K1 settings are selected.
 Change this in the hidden menu: Hold PTT and SIDE BUTTON 1️⃣ and switch the device on.
 Release both keys.
 Change menu point "SetNav" (80) from „LEFT RIGHT UV-K1“ to „UP DOWN UV-K5(8)“.
 Restart radio.

 ## Headphones